ghislainv/wood-density-Cirad/manuscript/coverletter1.md

 to

 Editors
-_Methods in Ecology and Evolution_
+_American Journal of Botany_

 ####

 Dear Editors,

-Please find enclosed the article untitled _**"New formula and conversion factor to compute tree species basic wood density from a global wood technology database"**_ by G. Vieilledent, F. J. Fischer, J. Chave, D. Guibal, P. Langbour and J. Gérard for publication in _Methods in Ecology and Evolution_.
+Please find enclosed the article untitled _**"New formula and conversion factor to compute tree species basic wood density from a global wood technology database"**_ by G. Vieilledent, F. J. Fischer, J. Chave, D. Guibal, P. Langbour and J. Gérard for publication in _American Journal of Botany_.

 #### Summary of the scientific results